Skip to main content

 Pregnancy

-You must not take these medicines if you are pregnant or planning to become pregnant.
-Candesartan can cause serious harm to an unborn baby, and Rosuvastatin is essential for foetal development and must be stopped at least one month before trying to conceive.
+You must not take candesartan if you are pregnant or planning to become pregnant.
+It can cause serious harm or death to an unborn baby, especially if used during the second and third trimesters.

-You must contact your doctor immediately if you experience any unexplained muscle pain, tenderness, or weakness.
-In rare cases, this can lead to a serious condition called rhabdomyolysis which causes kidney damage.
+Contact your doctor immediately if you experience unexplained muscle pain, tenderness, or weakness.
+In rare cases, statins can cause severe muscle breakdown which can lead to kidney damage.

 Alcohol